This article features the most important kayak safety tips you need to know before climbing aboard your boat.

 Q: How do I Stay Warm if I Capsize?

 A: If your kayak capsizes in cold water, your body is going to lose heat about 25 times faster than it would in warm water.
 If you are cold when you get the kayak right size up, you may want to search your dry bag for warm clothes.
-Keeping wet clothes on can still be dangerous if the air is too chilly, so use blankets and dry clothing to warm up gradually in the sun.
+Keeping wet clothes on can still be dangerous if the air is too chilly, so use blankets and dry clothing to warm up gradually or cut the journey short and warm up inside.

 How did you enjoy this tutorial?
 Hopefully, you have learned about some of the dangers of kayaking and how to stay safe when you take a kayak into the water.
 Feel free to comment about the article, and if you think that it’s useful information, share it on other platforms so that beginners can be informed before they attempt kayaking for the first time.